rooa/eve/paper/main.md

 reduced; and if the gradients have been small, the learning rate is increased.
-Variations of Adagrad such as RMSprop[@tieleman2012lecture], Adadelta[@zeiler2012adadelta], or Adam[@kingma2014adam] are, by far, the most popular alternatives to vanilla SGD for training deep neural networks.
+Variations of Adagrad such as RMSprop[@tieleman2012lecture], Adadelta[@zeiler2012adadelta], or Adam[@kingma2014adam] are, by far, the most popular alternatives to vanilla \ac{SGD} for training deep neural networks.

 In addition to parameter-specific local learning rates, the adaptive methods described above also have a global learning rate which determines the overall